TypedArray.prototype.toSorted()

 Parameters

-Specifies a function that defines the sort order.
+A function that determines the order of the elements.
 If omitted, the typed array elements are sorted according to numeric value.
+See

 Return value